nickstanley574/nickstanley574.github.io/resume.md

 * Designed homework challenges and interview process for engineering positions and participated in the screening and interview process.
 * Developing custom Jira, Jenkins, and Gitlab integrations to enforce compliance checks, security practices, and development procedures.
 * Maintaining and building Continuous Integration / Continuous Delivery CICD pipelines using Nomad, Consul, Vault and Jenkins.
 * Chat noise ...
-I mean ChatOp
+I mean ChatOps

 ### Software Engineer | Development Operations